Fundamental limitations on distillation of quantum channel resources: Setting

 The measures can be extended to quantum channels~\cite{diaz_2018-2,wilde_2020,takagi_2019,liu_2019-1,uola_2020-1} by considering the corresponding Choi matrices:

-This can be equivalently understood as the optimization over free channels $\M$ such that $\lambda \M - \E$ (in the case of the robustness) or $\E - \lambda \M$ (for the resource weight) is a completely positive map.
+This can be equivalently understood as the optimisation over free channels $\M$ such that $\lambda \M - \E$ (in the case of the robustness) or $\E - \lambda \M$ (for the resource weight) is a completely positive map.
 Both of the quantities are valid resource monotones in that they satisfy monotonicity under any free superchannel $\Theta \in \SS$, i.e.\ $\ROg(\Theta(\E)) \leq \ROg(\E)$, with the resource weight obeying a reverse monotonicity: $W_\OO(\Theta(\E)) \geq W_\OO(\E)$.
-Other useful properties of the measures, such as their submultiplicativity, can also be established (see Appendices~\ref{app:properties} and~\ref{app:proofs}).
-The quantities have a simple structure which allows for an efficient computation as a semidefinite program (SDP) whenever the set of channels $\OO$ can be characterized using semidefinite constraints, which we will see to be the case in many relevant settings.
+Other useful properties of the measures, such as their submultiplicativity, can also be established (see Supplementary Notes~\ref{app:properties} and~\ref{sec:many-copy}).
+The quantities have a simple structure which allows for an efficient computation as a semidefinite program (SDP) whenever the set of channels $\OO$ can be characterised using semidefinite constraints, which we will see to be the case in many relevant settings.